 I've made the argument a good credit score doesn't matter much anymore.
+So if you have a bad credit score, all isn't lost.
 The post gave examples of renting an apartment, finding a job, buying a car, and getting into school where the credit score didn't help or hurt at all.
-Even SoFi, one of the largest emerging student lenders announced this year they are doing away with the FICO score when analyzing a loan.

 If you can strategically foreclose on your home as a CFP, while still being employed by the NY Times as a columnist, get two financial advice book deals, and get invited to be a keynote speaker at a financial conference, who cares if you welch on your debt?

 But like so many things, there's always another side to the story.
 Let's have a read of what one Financial Samurai reader wrote about how he was negatively affected by a bad credit score.

 Recently I was affected by bad credit.
 My credit took a downward turn during the last recession.
 I purchased a distressed house as an investment for roughly $100k.
 I spent another $100k fixing up and remodeling a house.
 The original rehab estimates were much less, around $60-70k.
 However, as we worked on the house, we found more issues that added to the price tag.

 The goal was to sell for $230k before the repair cost went up, but by the time it was ready to sell the market shifted for the worst.
 It was a calculated risk where I paid its price.
 Now, a house that we spent 200k on was worth less than our purchase price.
 And the value continued to diminish.
 So, I tried to rent the house out instead.

 I managed to find a renter, but I was coming up short about $700/month that I had to pay myself (I also had my own mortgage to worry about).
 And this was only the beginning of my problems.